Ian Happ Player Props: Cubs vs. Cardinals

-Ian Happ -- .167 average over his past 10 games -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Steven Matz on the hill, on July 20 at 8:05 PM ET.
+The Chicago Cubs, including Ian Happ (.262 on-base percentage in past 10 games, 107 points below season-long percentage), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at Wrigley Field, Friday at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Nationals.
+He had a hitless showing in his last game (0-for-4) against the Cardinals.

 Ian Happ Game Info & Props vs. the Cardinals